 But, if you don't want to make your own, you can also find candied nuts at the grocery store.
 And, if you want to cut back on sugar or just enjoy regular nuts, that will be delicious in this salad as well.

-Which Salad Dressing to Choose
+Which Salad Dressing To Choose

 I liked my Lemon Herb Dressing for this salad because it's light and easy to make.
 If you want a different dressing, I would recommend a light honey mustard or a basic balsamic vinaigrette.